w3f/Grant-Milestone-Delivery/deliveries/Validator_Monitoring_Service-milestone_1.md

 Moreover, we integrated a range of validator-related events into the dashboard, including balances, Imonline, proxy, staking, ParasDisputes, and others.
 These events, which significantly impact validator operations, provide a more comprehensive view of the validator's functioning.
 Alongside these advancements, we launched a new webpage to introduce our services to users, intending to bolster user understanding and engagement.

 The current deliverable is a portable version of our service.
 That means that we provide two components 1) exporters and a Grafana instance.
 2) tg bot.
 In the portable version, these components are independent and fully working locally.
-To set up monitoring as a service one needs to use his/her own infrastructure (which is impossible to provide in a repository).
+To set up monitoring as a сloud service one needs to use his/her own infrastructure (which is impossible to provide in a repository).
 However, we provide all the necessary tools and run an our own monitoring as a service.

 **Deliverables**